Alderssc/haskell-paip/README.md

 Haskell-PAIP
 ============
 This repository contains code I've written while reading Norvig's Paradigms of Artificial Intelligence Programming.
-I'd been wanting to learn Haskell (and AI), so it seemed like a fun exercise to reimplement the programs in Haskell.
+I'd been wanting to learn Haskell, so it seemed like a fun exercise to reimplement the programs in Haskell.

 Programs for Chapter 2
 ----------------------